-Directors hold office for such period, not exceeding three years (a Term), as is specified in the instrument of his or her appointment and are eligible for reappointment.
-Periods of appointment will be structured to ensure that approximately one-third of Directors retire each year.
-In accordance with good Governance, the Ministerial Expectations for Government Boards and Committees and in order to maintain independence, Directors should serve for a period no longer than ten years.

-The Governor may at any time remove a Director, including the Board Chairman, or Deputy Chairman, from office and is not required to give any reason for doing so.
+Directors hold office for such period, not exceeding three years (a Term), as is specified in the instrument of his or her appointment and are eligible for reappointment but cannot hold office for more than 9 consecutive years.
+The Minister may, at any time, remove a Director, including the Board Chair, or Deputy Chair, from office and is not required to give any reason for doing so.

-Directors may resign from office by notice in writing delivered to the Minister.
+Directors may resign from office by signed notice in writing delivered to the Minister.